 - To freeze: Place slices of the cheesecake in a sealable container and store in the freezer for up to 6 months.
 Thaw overnight in the refrigerator.

-More delicious desserts to try
+More cheesecake recipes to try

 Caramel Pecan Cheesecake